THAILAND – Phuket and Bangkok

 I could only drive down to the road outside but security prevented me from seeing any of the resort.

 Wat Phra Thong.
 A Buddhist temple complex with two temples, only one of which is open.
-Unusually, there are 8 smaller Buddhas being slowly covered with gold leaf.
+Unusually, 8 smaller Buddhas are being slowly covered with gold leaf.

 Sirinat NP.
 Just south of the airport on the west side of the island,